jcodybaker/seneye-exporter/README.md

 This code is Copyright [Cody Baker](mailto:cody@codybaker.com) 2021 under the [MIT open-source license](LICENSE).

 ## Legal
 This software is NOT authorized or endorsed by "seneye ltd", the maker of Seneye devices.
 "Seneye" is UK registered [trademark owned by "seneye ltd"](https://trademarks.ipo.gov.uk/ipo-tmcase/page/Results/1/UK00909344425).
+Please consider purchasing their devices and accessories at [https://www.seneye.com/store](https://www.seneye.com/store).